The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Methodology

-where $u_g$ is the gas internal energy density with the adiabatic index of $\gamma=4/3$, $p_g=(\gamma-1)u_{g}$ is the gas pressure, $p_b=b^{\mu}b_{\nu}/2=b^2/2$ is the magnetic pressure, $b^{\mu}$ and $b_{\nu}$ are the contravariant and covariant fluid-frame magnetic field 4-vectors, respectively, $\delta^{\mu}_{\nu}$ is the Kronecker delta tensor, and we use the Lorentz-Heaviside units.
-The magnetic field is evolved using the induction equation,
+where $u_g$ is the gas internal energy density with an adiabatic index $\gamma=4/3$, $p_g=(\gamma-1)u_{g}$ is the gas pressure; $p_b=b^{\mu}b_{\nu}/2=b^2/2$ is the magnetic pressure; $b^{\mu}$ and $b_{\nu}$ are the contravariant and covariant fluid-frame magnetic field four-vectors, respectively; and $\delta^{\mu}_{\nu}$ is the Kronecker delta tensor.
+Here and below we use Lorentz-Heaviside units.
+The magnetic field is evolved using the induction equation:

-where $\sqrt{-g}$ is the metric determinant and $B^i$ is the magnetic field three-vector.
+where $g$ is the metric determinant and $B^i$ is the magnetic field three-vector.

-\subsection{Simulation setup and initial conditions}
+\subsection{Simulation Setup and Initial Conditions}

-We consider a rapidly rotating BH with dimensionless spin parameter $a=0.9$ and conduct three simulations with different initial gas angular momenta.
-The simulations employ modified spherical-polar coordinates centered on the BH and with a minimum resolution of $N_r \times N_{\theta} \times N_{\phi} = 240\times128\times64$ cells in r-, $\theta$-, and $\phi$-directions, respectively (see Table \ref{tab:summary}).
-The grid in the $r$-direction is logarithmically-spaced.
+We consider a rapidly rotating BH with a dimensionless spin parameter $a=0.9$ and conduct simulations for three different initial specific gas angular momenta.
+The simulations employ modified spherical polar coordinates centered on the BH, with a minimum resolution of $N_r \times N_{\theta} \times N_{\phi} = 240\times128\times64$ cells in the r-, $\theta$-, and $\phi$-direction (see Table \ref{tab:summary} for more details).
+The grid in the $r$-direction is logarithmically spaced.
 The grid in the $\theta$-direction has higher resolution in the disk (equatorial) and jet (polar) regions in order to resolve the turbulence in the equatorial disk and the collimated polar jets.
-The grid in $\phi$-direction is uniform.
-The simulation domain extends from an inner boundary at $R_{\rm{}in} = 0.8 r_H \approx 1.15 r_g$ to an outer boundary at $R_{\rm{}out}=10^5 r_g$.
-Here $r_g=GM_{\rm{}BH}/c^2$ is the BH gravitational radius, where $G$ is the gravitational constant, $c$ is the speed of light, and $M_{\rm{}BH}$ is the mass of the black hole. $r_H = (1+ \sqrt{1-a^2}) r_g$ is the black hole event horizon radius.
-Non-radiative ideal GRMHD simulations are scale-free in BH mass, so we use geometric units with $G = c = M_{\rm{}BH}= 1$ hereafter.
+The grid in the $\phi$-direction is uniform.
+The simulation domain extends from the inner radial boundary at $R_{\rm{}in} = 0.8 r_H \approx 1.15 r_g$ to the outer radial boundary at $R_{\rm{}out}=10^5 r_g$.
+This ensures that there are at least five grid cells between $R_{\rm in}$ and $r_H$, thereby ensuring that the inner radial boundary is causally disconnected from the accretion system.
+Here, $r_g=GM_{\rm{}BH}/c^2$ is the BH gravitational radius, where $G$ is the gravitational constant, $c$ is the speed of light, $M_{\rm{}BH}$ is the mass of the BH, and $r_H = (1+ \sqrt{1-a^2}) r_g$ is the BH event horizon radius.
+Nonradiative ideal GRMHD simulations are scale-free in BH mass, so we use geometric units with $G = c = M_{\rm{}BH}= 1$ hereafter.

-For standard Bondi accretion, the free-falling gas has a spherically symmetric configuration.
-At infinity, the gas particle has specific energy $e=1$, which stays constant during the free fall.
-Therefore, the self-similar solution for the gas density $\rho$ and four-velocity $u^\mu$ is:
+For standard Bondi accretion, a spherically symmetric gas distribution falls inward, attracted by the gravity of the central BH.
+At infinity, gas elements have specific energy $e=1$, which is conserved during the infall.
+Therefore, an approximate self-similar solution for the gas density $\rho$ and four-velocity $u^\mu$ is